radekg/yugabyte-db-build-infrastructure/README.md

   - `ybdb-rebuild-extensions-gcc`: a shorthand command to trigger extensions build, configure for GCC,
   - `ybdb-rebuild-gcc`: a shorthand command  to trigger full rebuild, configure for GCC,
   - `ybdb-tests-gcc`: a shorthand command to enter a shell configured for running tests, configure for GCC.
+  - `ybdb-build-docker-gcc`: a shorthand command to build YugabyteDB Docker image from the Clang build artifact.

 ### Docker volumes and mount locations